Mikebabu254/Learn-python/README.md

 - here i am asking the user to enter two numbers, then select an operation.
 - if the user doesnt select an operation if tells him
 - after the user has entered the correct details it will do calculations according to the operation he/she selected

+# learn3.py
+- her we convert degree celcius into fahrenheit